muratk5n/thirdwave/en/index.md

-One day maybe the Anglo will stir some shit up btw FN/RU too and the then Fin leader will go around inspired by this movie ask for hardware for war he could've easily avoid.
+One day maybe the Anglo will stir some shit up btw FN/RU too and the then Fin leader will go around inspired by this movie ask for hardware for war he could easily avoid.

 ---